Sadia Ayman

-Fatima Tasnim Sadia, also known as Sadia Ayman (born 17 March 1999) is a Bangladeshi film and television actress who works mainly in Bangladeshi television dramas and Dhallywood cinema.
+Fatima Tasnim Sadia also known as Sadia Ayman, is a Bangladeshi film and television actress who works mainly in Bangladeshi television dramas and Dhallywood cinema.
 She made her television drama debut in To Be Wife (2019) directed by Imraul Rafat, she won a BCRA Award for Best actress for her debut web film Mayashalik (2022) directed by Shihab Shaheen, and she made her big screen film debut in Kajolrekha (2024) directed by Giasuddin Selim.

 She has been the brand ambassador of 'Boro Plus Neem Facewash' of India's popular cosmetic brand 'Boro Plus'.
 She also brand ambassador of Xiaomi Bangladesh.

 Early life and education

-Ayman was born on 17 March 1998 in Barishal.
-She has two brothers.
+Ayman was born on 1999 in Barishal.
+She studied at East West University and University of Dhaka, she has two brothers.

-Acting career
+Career

 Ayman started her acting career with the television drama To Be Wife in 2019 directed by Imraul Rafat.
 Later, she continued acting in many popular television dramas including, Aaj Akashe Chand Nei, Brishtir Opekkhai, Hashi, Medicine Man, Nirer Pakhi, Tui Chhara Mon Bhalo Nei, Sada Payra and Ek Ta Chhele Moner Anginate.
 In 2022, she has also won the BCRA Award - 2022 for Best Actress (Critics) from the Bangladesh Cultural Reporters Association (BCRA) for Mayashalik (2022).
 In 2023, she acted in a webfilm produced by Bengal Multimedia and directed by Masum Shahriar Shopnovuk (2023) and she also appeared OTT works as Kabadi (2023) released on Bioscope and Internsheep (2023) on Chorki.
 Her debut film is Kajolrekha (2024) directed by Giasuddin Selim.